Serg78935/scraper_data/README.md

 when investing in real estate.
 The project is complete.
 But it can be improved, for example, by entering data about the location of the object and conducting an analysis against the area assessment index.
+As an example, the final result is given in "apartments_decision.csv".

 ## 🚀 Functionality